jsenv/core/docs/dev_server/readme.md

 This is an in-depth documentation about jsenv dev server.
 For a quick overview go to [dev server overview](../../readme.md#Dev-server-overview).

 This documentation list [key features](#key-features) and gives the [definition of a dev server for jsenv](#Definition-of-a-dev-server-for-jsenv) to get an idea of how things where designed.
 Then it documents [startDevServer](#startDevServer) function, its parameters and return value.
-Finally you can find:

 # Key features